 Bind to properties and not to attributes by default

-all attribute of native elements have a corresponding property (TODO: To be proven!)
+all attributes of native elements have a corresponding property (TODO: To be proven!)

 the binding will detect attributes that don't have a corresponding property and bind to the attribute instead.